Types of Therapist

 Chiropractor Dr Maria Madge explains what a Chiropractor is, qualifications and the difference between a Chiropractor and an Osteopath.

 Physical therapists work in the USA and are the American equivalent of a Physiotherapist.
 They help restore function, improve mobility, relieve pain, and prevent or limit permanent physical disabilities of patients suffering from injuries or disease.

 A Physiotherapist is a therapist who helps patients recover from injury and illness.
 Physiotherapy is a profession which is very popular in the UK, Europe and Australia.

-Sports Therapists treat not only 'injured athletes', but also deal with many common muscular complaints such as back pain, mobility problems.
-Sports therapy qualifications can vary considerably.
+Sports Therapists treat not only 'injured athletes', but also deal with many common muscular complaints such as back pain, mobility problems, postural problems and work related conditions.

 Occupational therapists work in both the UK and the USA.
 Their role is to assist their patients in activities of daily living, helping them overcome disabilities such as injuries and medical conditions.

 According to the General Osteopathic Council "Osteopathy is a way of detecting and treating damaged parts of the body such as muscles, ligaments, nerves and joints.
 When the body is balanced and efficient, just like a well tuned engine, it will function with the minimum of wear and tear, leaving more energy for living."